NebulousLabs/Sia/doc/Developers.md

 Naming
 ------

-Names are used to give readers and reviers a sense of what is happening in the code.
+Names are used to give readers and reviewers a sense of what is happening in the code.
 When naming variables, you should assume that the person reading your code is unfamiliar with the codebase.
 Short names (like 's' instead of 'state') should only be used when the context is immediately obvious.
 For example